Emilia Romagna Food Guide – Planning an Emilia Romagna Food Tour

 The Food Traveler’s Guide to Emilia Romagna

-If you are serious about traveling to Emilia Romagna in search of the best food in Italy, check out my book: The Food Traveler’s Guide to Emilia Romagna: How to taste the history and tradition of Italy.
+If you are serious about traveling to Emilia Romagna in search of the best food in Italy, check out my book:

 If, by the end of Part II you are not either: 1) drooling all over your copy of The Food Traveler’s Guide to Emilia Romagna; or 2) booking your flight to Bologna, Part III includes the practical side of exploring Emilia Romagna for food.
 This includes how to get to Emilia Romagna, how to get around, where to stay, and, most important: Where to eat in Emilia Romagna!